Champagne carpet and crisis team ready for Oscars celebration on Sunday

 The show will begin at 8 p.m.
 Eastern time (2400 GMT on Monday) and will be broadcast live on Walt Disney Co's DIS.N ABC network.
 Comedian Jimmy Kimmel returns as host for the third time.

-Producers said they plan to celebrate the moviegoing rebound of the past year, one that some feared may never happen when streaming took hold during the COVID-19 pandemic.
+Producers said they plan to celebrate the moviegoing rebound of the past year, one that some feared might never happen when streaming took hold during the COVID-19 pandemic.

 Several of 2022's biggest hits at the multiplex landed in the best picture race, from "Top Gun" and "Everything Everywhere" to "Elvis" and "Avatar: The Way of Water."